-Additional resources have already been committed to the support team until June 2021 and a new funding bid is being considered by CMT.
+Additional resources have already been committed to the support team until June 2021.
 These funds are included in the additional COVID costs being incurred by the Board.

 8. RISK ASSESSMENT/MANAGEMENT IMPLICATIONS

 There is a significant risk if care homes are not fully supported, and for any reason are unable to continue to look after residents appropriately.